 The Fitbit Inspire 3 offers the best value, especially for women new to the world of fitness tracking.
 At just $100 the device features all the basics on a comfortable, lightweight band.
 Activity tracking, accurate heart rate and SpO2 monitoring, and Fitbit’s reliable sleep tracking are all solid features to find on your first device.
 Moreover, with up to ten days of battery life, the Inspire 3 is a low-maintenance wearable for new users to break in.

-We tested the Inspire 3 and were thrilled to see the addition of a colorful, touchscreen display.
-Fitbit also sells a wide range of accessories for styling the tracker to your personal taste.
+When we unboxed the device for our Fitbit Inspire 3 review, we were thrilled to see the addition of a colorful, touchscreen display.
+Fitbit also sells a wide range of accessories for styling the tracker to your taste.
 Navigating the device is simple and intuitive and the Fitbit companion app is among the best platforms for beginners.
 The Inspire 3 is also packaged with a free year of Fitbit Premium so you can test out some of Fitbit’s more advanced features such as Sleep Profile and Daily Readiness Score.